Ymne22/Custom-GGX-PBR-Shader-for-Unity-BRP/README.md

 - Maintains texture coherence across pixels
 - Adapts to both distance and roughness

-⚠️ Please use this only on metal surfaces that exhibit high specularity; using it on other surfaces may introduce more noise or even eliminate some specular highlights
+⚠️ Please use this only on metal surfaces that exhibit high specularity using it on other surfaces may introduce more noise or even eliminate some specular highlights

 ---